What is Sharps Waste?

 Once filled, how can I dispose of my sharps container?

 When your sharps container is about 3/4 full, seal it tightly and take it to any of County designated collection sites such as designated Department of Public Health clinics or to free HHW collection events, Antelope Valley Environmental Collection Center,or Los Angeles City SAFE Centers.
-Here is a map locator tool and directory to find a drop-off site for Sharps and unwanted medicines.

 What happens when sharps are not properly disposed?

 Sanitation and landfill workers or anyone that handles your trash can be injured.
 Also, leakage may occur from leftover liquid in the sharps and contaminate groundwater, rivers, and the ocean.

 Download a Sharps Waste Management Brochure (English or Spanish)

 Periodically, distribution sites and collection sites are updated on the Sharps website that are not included in the brochure, so check our website frequently.
 If you reside in a County unincorporated area, click here for additional sharp collection services offered through the residential franchise program.